GLOBAL MARKETS-Euro, Treasury yields fall on worry over Greek default

 * Most European stocks rise; Wall St rally stalls

-* Oil falls to about $63 a barrel as Greece weighs (Adds oil settlement prices)
+* Oil falls to about $63 a barrel as Greece weighs (Adds close of European markets)

 By Herbert Lash